starshynova/starshynova/README.md

 ## ✔️ My projects

 - ❓ [**WoordenQuiz**](https://github.com/starshynova/WoordenQuiz) - A full-stack educational application with special repetition technology for better word learning.
+- 🛒 [**ESHOP**](https://github.com/starshynova/eshop) - An online store with advanced product search, category/subcategory support, a convenient shopping cart for guests and authorised users, secure payments, and a modern UI.
 - 🔢 [**Mathematics**](https://github.com/starshynova/Mathematics) - A full-stack training application for children.
 It helps the user to practice simple maths calculations in two ways - writing an answer and a quiz.
 - 🎲 [**BoardSwap**](https://github.com/starshynova/BoardSwap) - A full-stack c2c application for selling and buying board games and puzzles.